morrownr/88x2bu/README.md

 - Power saving control
 - VHT control (allows 80 MHz channel width in AP mode)

+FAQ:

+Question: Does WPA3 work with this driver?

-Note: WPA3 does not work.
-In fact, a client system using this driver will not connect to an AP with WPA3 Transition mode enabled.
-If you need a comparable adapter that does support WPA3, I suggest an Alfa AWUS036ACM (mt7612u chipset) or other mt7612u or mt7612un based adapter.
-You can get more information and links at the following site:
+Answer: No, WPA3 does not work with this driver.
+If you need a comparable adapter that does support WPA3, I suggest an Alfa AWUS036ACM (mt7612u chipset) or a Alfa AWUS036ACHM (mt7610u chipset).
+You can get more information and links to these adapters at the following site:

 https://github.com/morrownr/USB-WiFi

+Question: What interface combination does this driver support?

-Note: Realtek out-of-kernel drivers, including this driver, do not support interface combinations.
+Answer: None.
+Realtek out-of-kernel drivers, including this driver, do not support interface combinations.
 If you need support for interface combinations, I suggest adapters based on the Mediatek mt7612u and mt7610u chipsets.
 You can get more information and links at the following site:

 https://github.com/morrownr/USB-WiFi

+Question: What is wrong with monitor mode?

+Answer: I wish I could figure that out.
+If you would like work on it, please do so.
+Help is appreciated.

 ### Compatible CPUs